 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+Included in deferred outflows are bond refunding costs which are amortized over the life of the refunding.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.

-The District has two types of items, which arises under the accrual and modified accrual basis of accounting that qualify for reporting in this category.
-Accordingly, the item, grants paid in advance, is reported in the governmental activities statement of net position and the governmental funds balance sheet.
-The governmental funds also report unavailable property tax revenue.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+Included in deferred inflows in the governmental funds balance sheet is property taxes receivable.
+Included in the businesstype activities statement of net position are non-cancelable lease revenues received in advance.